-When I was a baby I had a lot of health issues with my heart which resulted in the doctors telling me I could never exercise, and the most I should do was walking.
-I spent most of my time in hospitals and wasn’t enjoying a normal childhood.
+When I was a baby I had a lot of health issues with my heart which resulted in the doctors advising me to stick to very gentle exercise.
+I spent a lot of my early years in hospitals and wasn’t enjoying a normal childhood.
 Through my years at junior school, I was not allowed to participate in most sports and found this really hard.
 I felt completely left out and lazy and would get questioned every day why I wasn’t joining in.
 I think this led to me suffering as a teen with mental health issues.
 It got so bad I was taken out of school for half a year and that left me feeling isolated yet again.

 One day, I decided that I was going to make my own decisions and stop living under this cloud of illness.
 I managed to find a passion in performing.
 Acting became my life and on the side, I danced and sang.
 I finally found something I could excel in.